ocaml/opam-repository/governance/policies/archiving.md

 - The primary opam repository, (referred to here as the "primary repo") is located at [ocaml/opam-repository](https://github.com/ocaml/opam-repository).
 The primary repo is curated to ensure that compatible packages are co-installable on as many supported platforms as possible, and it is the default package repository.
 - "Primary repo criteria" refers to the criteria used to decide whether a version of a package is suitable for continued inclusion in the primary repo.
-- The archive opam repository, (referred to here as the "archive repo")" is located at [ocaml/opam-repository-archive](https://github.com/ocaml/opam-repository-archive) and records packages that were once in the primary repo, but no longer meet the primary repo criteria.
+- The archive opam repository, (referred to here as the "archive repo") is located at [ocaml/opam-repository-archive](https://github.com/ocaml/opam-repository-archive) and records packages that were once in the primary repo, but no longer meet the primary repo criteria.
 - "Supported platforms" are those listed under [Tier 1 and Tier 2 by the OCaml compiler](https://github.com/ocaml/ocaml?tab=readme-ov-file#overview)
 - A package's "maximum compiler version" is the upper bound of the OCaml compiler versions supported by a package.
 Support is derived either based on explicit version bounds set on the `ocaml` dependency in a package's dependency cone, or implicitly based on failed installs detected through our CI and health check processes.
 - The "compiler cutoff threshold" is an OCaml compiler versions stipulated by the opam repository maintainers.
 It sets a lower bound on the compiler versions supported by the primary repo.